 Guppy fish are colorful and active fish.
 They are pleasant to look at and can sometimes be calming.
-So, you might be asking yourself, “why is my guppy hiding?”
+So, you might be asking yourself, “Why Is My Guppy Fish Staying Hidden?”
+Some key reasons that caused guppies may include pregnancy, sleeping, sick, stress, poor water conditions or having aggressive tank mates.
 A guppy staying hidden can be for many different reasons.
-Here are the most common ones:
+Read on if you are keen to find out more

 Table of Contents